youngskilled/js-filter/README.md

 **Property** `inner: '<div class="group">'`
 Wrapper per group, groups appear in sizes and categories.
 This does not wrap the whole filter only a group within that filter.

-**Property** `inner: '<div class="group">'`
-Wrapper per group, groups appear in sizes and categories.
-This does not wrap the whole filter only a group within that filter.

 ### Data Types ###

 The following functions are used with the attribute `data-type=""`.
 Data type are methods of the filter defining how this filter interacts with the data.
 Not all data-types have been created.
 If none have been chosen the **default** is `s1` which means select only one.